ruoqingsun/ComplexNetwork/README.md

   * Majority of people answer only one question, only a few answer a lot?
   * Same pattern in out-degree?
 3. What's the characteristic of people with different degrees of knowledge? e.g. expertise often answer questions for newbies?
 Or expertise?
 Assortativity?
+4. Scores setting for expers, professionals, normal, learner and newbies
+  * Distribution
+  * characteristic? patterns of the questions asked by those people?